affinda/affinda-python/docs/sync_operations.md

 Delete an invoice.

 Delete the specified invoice from the database.
+Note, any invoices deleted from the database will no longer be used in any tailored customer models.

 **Arguments**: